The SAT is traditionally offered once a month during the school year at different high schools across the country.

 • Many colleges publicly identify the average range of test scores for admitted students, and knowing where you fit in that range is beneficial when applying to schools.

 Ultimately, it is each student’s decision whether or not the SAT is beneficial to their college admissions journey based on what they want to study in college, where they want to apply, and their HS academic record.
 Many colleges have “test optional” admissions policies, meaning students are not required to report test scores when applying.
-Learn more about Test Optional Admissions.

 For more information and guidance on whether you or your student should consider taking the SAT, please reach out to the HS College & Career Adviser.